Refefer/Dampr/README.md

-Polymr - Pure Python MapReduce
+Polymr - Pure Python Data Processing
 ===

-Polymr is intended for use as single machine data processing: it's natively out of core, supports map and reduce side joins, associative reduce combiners, and provides a high level interface for constructing MapReduce DAGs.
+Polymr is intended for use as single machine data processing: it's natively out of core, supports map and reduce side joins, associative reduce combiners, and provides a high level interface for constructing Dataflow DAGs.

 It's reasonably fast, easy to get started, and scales linearly by core.
 It has no external dependencies, making it extremely lightweight and easy to install.
 It has reasonable REPL support for data analysis, though there are better tools for the job for it.